Bonekyaw/AbhiDhamma-app/README.md

 # privacy-policy

-This application is named Abhidhamma iOS.
+This application is named Abhidhamma.
 It was developed by Ko Phone Nyo, a member of CodeCafe Lab, as a meritorious act.
 Anyone can use this application for free, and no one is allowed to sell or distribute it for a fee.